. . .

 Our algorithm is a special type of

-backtracking : e.g. depth-first traversal.
+backtracking : depth-first traversal.

 We believe the current super computers (using backtracking algorithms)